UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 17 October 2023

+* The next scheduled maintenance on Bunya will occur between 9pm Monday 6th November and 9pm Tuesday 7th November.
+* There will be no access to Bunya during the maintenance.
+This includes no access to data in /home, /scratch/user and /scratch/project.
+* Bunya queues will not schedule jobs that would run into the maintenance window.

 ## 15 September 2023

 * The beta partitions should no longer be targeted as all of the Bunya phase 2 nodes have now been moved into the general and debug queues.